Breast Cancer Risk and Prevention

 Chemoprevention

-The decision to use chemoprevention medications is personal and you should talk with your healthcare provider about the risks and benefits of this therapy.
+The decision to use chemoprevention medications is personal and you should talk with your provider about the risks and benefits of this therapy.

 Your risk of breast cancer and screening recommendations is based on your personal history and goals.
 Talk with your provider about your risk and your options for screening.